Ventricular Septal Defect (VSD)

 What is a ventricular septal defect in children?

-The heart has 4 chambers: 2 upper (atria) and 2 lower (ventricles).
+The heart has four chambers: two upper (atria) and two lower (ventricles).
 Blood that is high in oxygen flows from the left atrium to the left ventricle and out to the body, where the vital organs use the oxygen.
 Blood with less oxygen flows from the right atrium to the right ventricle and out to the lungs.
 In the lungs, it picks up more oxygen.

 There are different types of VSD.
 The type your child has depends on which part of the wall between the ventricles is involved.
 The size of the opening or hole also varies.